 FPL's decision to slow the St. Lucie Unit 2 LAR analysis and focus on St. Lucie Unit 1 carried additional time and expense to the project.
 The increase in time was necessary to resolve technical challenges, and to perform additional scope for the technical issues.
-FPL has estimated that the additional costs to resolve technical challenges for the St. Lucie Unit 2 LAR engineering effort were between Sector Sector dollars.
-The estimated cost impact for completing additional scope necessary for both the St. Lucie Unit 1 and Unit 2 LAR technical challenges is expected to reach between Sector Sector dollars.
-FPL has included a weighted risk value of an additional Sector dollars in its risk matrix in anticipation of potential delays due to NRC review of the LAR, which could lead to additional analyses, or modifications.
+FPL has estimated that the additional costs to resolve technical challenges for the St. Lucie Unit 2 LAR engineering effort were between distribution dollars.
+The estimated cost impact for completing additional scope necessary for both the St. Lucie Unit 1 and Unit 2 LAR technical challenges is expected to reach between dollars in its risk matrix in anticipation of potential delays due to NRC review of the LAR, which could lead to additional analyses, or modifications.